NVIDIA-AI-IOT/redtail/README.md

 This project contains deep neural networks, computer vision and control code, hardware instructions and other artifacts that allow users to build a drone or a ground vehicle which can autonomously navigate through highly unstructured environments like forest trails, sidewalks, etc. Our TrailNet DNN for visual navigation is running on NVIDIA's Jetson embedded platform.
 Our [arXiv paper](https://arxiv.org/abs/1705.02550) describes TrailNet and other runtime modules in detail.

-The project's deep neural networks (DNN) can be trained from scratch using publicly available data.
+The project's deep neural networks (DNNs) can be trained from scratch using publicly available data.
 A few [pre-trained DNNs](../blob/master/models/pretrained/) are also available as a part of this project.
 In case you want to train TrailNet DNN from scratch, follow the steps on [this page](./Models).

 ## References and Demos
 * [arXiv paper](https://arxiv.org/abs/1705.02550)